Suman-hulk/How-to-install-Panoply-/README.md

 >panoply.sh
 >README.txt

 Till now the shell script panoply.sh is not executable so we need to make it executable.
 It has only read and write permissions.
-So, we need to give the executable permission.
+So, we need to provide the executable permission.

     $ chmod +x panoply.sh